hashicorp/consul/website/source/docs/agent/http/agent.html.markdown

 The return code is 200 on success.

+### <a name="agent_leave"></a> /v1/agent/leave

+Added in Consul 0.7.2, this endpoint is hit with a `PUT` and is used to trigger a graceful leave and shutdown of the agent.
+It is used to ensure other nodes see the agent as "left" instead of "failed".
+Nodes that leave will not attempt to re-join the cluster on restarting with a snapshot.

+For nodes in server mode, the node is removed from the Raft peer set in a graceful manner.
+This is critical, as in certain situations a non-graceful leave can affect cluster availability.

+The return code is 200 on success.

 ### <a name="agent_force_leave"></a> /v1/agent/force-leave/\<node\>

-This endpoint is hit with a `GET` and is used to instruct the agent to force a node into the `left` state.
+This endpoint is hit with a `PUT` and is used to instruct the agent to force a node into the `left` state.
 If a node fails unexpectedly, then it will be in a `failed` state.
 Once in the `failed` state, Consul will attempt to reconnect, and the services and checks belonging to that node will not be cleaned up.
 Forcing a node into the `left` state allows its old entries to be removed.

 The endpoint always returns 200.